fastenhealth/policy/05-roles_policy.md

 # 5. Roles Policy
-Luma has a Security Officer [164.308(1)(2)] and Privacy Officer [164.308(a)(2)] appointed to assist in maintaining and enforcing safeguards towards compliance.
+Fasten has a Security Officer [164.308(1)(2)] and Privacy Officer [164.308(a)(2)] appointed to assist in maintaining and enforcing safeguards towards compliance.
 The responsibilities associated with these roles are outlined below.

 ## 5.1 Applicable Standards